FISH 6003 Syllabus

 Digital Competency

-Students are expected to have basic computer competency.
+Students are expected to have computer competency.
 You should be able to operate Microsoft Word, Powerpoint, and Excel, or equivalent (e.g. OpenOffice or Google Docs).
 You should be able to download and install software onto your computer.
 Please install R Statistical Software and RStudio prior to begining the course.

 If you lack these skills, please consult training materials on your own time.
 Please bring a laptop to every class.